 “A legend and an inspiration” Marc Riley, BBC 6 Music

 Daniel first started creating music in 2009 when he met musician and facilitator, Tom Cook.
 Tom introduced Daniel to music projects run by learning disabled arts organisation, Carousel, and supported Daniel to start writing his own music.
-Thus started a songwriting partnership between Daniel and Tom that has spanned a decade and produced in excess of 60 songs.
+Thus started a songwriting partnership between Daniel and Tom that has spanned more than a decade and produced in excess of 60 songs.

 Armed with a set of his original songs on a backing track, Daniel honed his performance playing at various events in Brighton and London, and in 2014 was a finalist in the European Song Competition.
 He performed his track The Black Of Lonely with a 21-piece orchestra in Stockholm City Hall.